jaykv/cliffy/docs/features.md

 Cliffy provides a wide range of features to help you build powerful and flexible command-line interfaces.
 This guide will explore some of the key features with examples.

 !!! note
-  All of Typer's features are available for use- see Typer docs https://typer.tiangolo.com/
+  Refer to [Typer docs](https://typer.tiangolo.com/tutorial/parameter-types/) for docs on crafting custom paramater types.

 ## Dependencies